chobbledotcom/vegan-prestwich/place/goods-in.md

 - "Sat 9am - midnight"
 - "Sun 9am - 8pm"
 ---

+[January 2023:](https://www.instagram.com/p/CnuqRDUNcJu) "Managed to get some of those Goods In tacos after getting turned away last weekend!
+This weekend we got the last of the cauliflower - clearly the veegs are coming out in force to try these.
+Well worth the wait.
+The chilli was particularly flavourful and the taco shells were just the right amount of crunch.
+They’re available every weekend but remember to book!"

 [December 2022:](https://www.instagram.com/p/Cl8gGQUNxxP) "Goods In serving up some excellent Christmas pudding shaped vegan cookies this week!
 They taste like a chocolate brownie but in a biscuit, ie excellent.
 We’ve heard rumours of the return of vegan snowman muffins as well but you’ll have to be quick off the draw to get one!"